 \subsection{Salmonella in New South Wales}

 Salmonella infection is a type of bacterial illness contracted by humans due to the presence of the Salmonella bacteria in food that has been poorly stored or prepared.
-Humans who have contracted the infection can spread it to nearby individuals through mechanisms such as skin or surface contact, shared food, or shared utensils \citep{SAHealth}.
-This makes the spread of Salmonella an ideal candidate for modelling with the Hawkes process.
-An incubation period of typically 12 to 36 hours precedes the infectious period of the disease, which is highly variable, lasting from several days to multiple weeks \citep{NSWHealth}.
+Humans who have contracted the infection can spread it to nearby individuals through skin or surface contact, shared food, or shared utensils \citep{SAHealth}.
+This makes the spread of Salmonella an ideal candidate for modelling using the Hawkes process.
+An incubation period of typically 12 to 36 hours precedes the infectious period of the disease, which is highly variable and can last several days to multiple weeks \citep{NSWHealth}.
 An important feature of Salmonella infection is that the number of events increases significantly through the summer months, as higher temperatures provide ideal conditions for the bacteria to grow in unrefrigerated meat \citep{cdcSalmonellaInfection2024}.
 We therefore require a non-linear background rate to adequately model the process.
-Seasonal fluctuation in the occurrence rate of infectious diseases is very common, so this analysis serves to highlight the importance of developing estimation techniques that accommodate time-varying background rates for the Hawkes process.
+Seasonal fluctuations in the occurrence rate of infectious diseases are very common, so this analysis highlights the importance of developing estimation techniques that accommodate time-varying background rates in the Hawkes process.

 The National Notifiable Disease Surveillance System (NNDSS) has published weekly Salmonella infection counts across New South Wales (NSW) from 01 Jan 2009 to 31 Dec 2024 \citep{nnds2024}.
-The strain of the infection for each individual case is also identified in the data set, so we restrict our attention to Salmonella Thyphimurium, as this is most common in the state of NSW.
+The strain of the infection for each individual case is also identified in the data set, so we restrict our attention to Salmonella Thyphimurium, as it is most common in NSW.
 We focus on the period from 01 Jan 2009 to 31 Dec 2017 due to the apparent stability of the underlying dynamics over this time period.
 Figure~\ref{fig:cumsal} displays the cumulative event counts over the period of interest, alongside Figure~\ref{fig:wkave}, which displays the median weekly event count for each week of the calendar year.
 The background rate of infection is periodic, as expected from the seasonal changes in Salmonella infection risk.
 We demonstrate the NN estimation procedure on two possible time-varying background rate functions: a trigonometric function and an order $4$, periodic B-spline.